 Patients Sue Healthcare Corporations Over Data Breaches, Sharing of Personal Information

-A wave of class action lawsuits has been filed in state and federal courts targeting large healthcare corporations accused of exposing or improperly sharing patients' personally identifiable and protected health information.
-One case, filed in Davidson County Circuit Court, names CareNow as a defendant, with plaintiffs proceeding anonymously.
+A wave of class action lawsuits filed in state and federal courts is targeting large healthcare corporations for allegedly exposing or sharing patients' personal and protected health information.
+One suit, filed in Davidson County Circuit Court, names CareNow as a defendant, brought by three anonymous plaintiffs.

-Who should care: Lawyers · Privacy officers · Compliance · Healthcare professionals
+Who should care: Lawyers · Privacy officers · Compliance · Healthcare professionals · General readers · Policy

 This summary is AI-assisted and may contain errors.
 It is an original briefing to help you gauge significance quickly — not a reproduction of the source.
 Always read the linked original before relying on it.
 See our methodology.